elbstack/elbstack-logger/README.md

 ## What does it do?

-This logger simply uses the Javascript `console` object to log messages.
+This logger simply uses the Javascript `console` object to log messages in JSON format.
+The JSON will be transformed to a string by simply running `JSON.stringify` on it.
 If you log a text message the format will be:

 ```json
 {